MCAT Grading Scale

 - One Writing Sample section

-Aggregate MCAT scoring is based on all the four parts.
+Aggregate scoring is based on all the four parts.
 For the multiple-choice sections, the raw scoring is based on the number of questions you answer correctly.
 There is no additional penalty for wrong answers.
 For the Writing Sample section, the raw grade is based on the marks you receive for each of the two samples you write.
 Two different ratings (on a 6-point scale) happen for each of the sample write-ups and the total raw score is arrived at by adding all the four scores.

-However, the MCAT scoring system makes use of a normalized grading scale.
-This is to make up for the minor variations/difficulty level differences that might exist between various sets of questions across various administrations of the MCAT exam.
-For each of the multiple-choice sections, a 15-point MCAT grading scale is used and the raw scores are converted to scaled scores starting from 1 to 15.
+However, the scoring system makes use of a normalized grading scale.
+This is to make up for the minor variations/difficulty level differences that might exist between various sets of questions across various administrations of the exam.
+For each of the multiple-choice sections, a 15-point grading scale is used and the raw scores are converted to scaled scores starting from 1 to 15.
 This 15-point scale is said to provide a more accurate assessment of a candidate's abilities.
-That is, when a raw score in the range 40-43 is converted into the MCAT grading scale, the converted score might be 11 or so.
+That is, when a raw score in the range 40-43 is converted on the grading scale, the converted score might be 11 or so.
 Hence a difference of 1 or 2 points in the raw scores (40, 41) would not actually make a difference in the reported score.
-For the Writing Sample part, the raw scores are converted in to an alphabetical MCAT grading scale, with scores ranging from J to T. An X indicates one or both of the responses could not be scored.
+For the Writing Sample part, the raw scores are converted in to an alphabetical scale, with scores ranging from J to T. An X indicates one or both of the responses could not be scored.

-When reporting the MCAT score, the individual scores of the sections are included separately, and a total of all the four is also included.
-For example if your graded scores for the multiple-choice sections are 11, 12, and 10, and that of the Writing Sample section is Q, the report will also include a composite MCAT score of 33Q.
+When reporting the test's score, the individual scores of the sections are included separately, and a total of all the four is also included.
+For example if your graded scores for the multiple-choice sections are 11, 12, and 10, and that of the Writing Sample section is Q, the report will also include a composite score of 33Q.

 Now coming to the percentiles given in the score report, it is an indicator where you stand in relation to other exam takers.
 The percentile is the value to which certain percent of observations fall.
 For example, if your score is in the 85th percentile, it means that 85% of the exam takers scored less than you.